 I remember at my initial kettlebell cert with Pavel that he said during the teaching of the arm bar to make your collarbones longer.
 As a doctor, I’m thinking that is impossible.
 The length is already set by our physiology.
 What I later learned was he was trying to get us to visualize this lengthening, done along with pinching our shoulder blades together to help the stretch.

 The arm bar, done properly, will help to greatly increase one’s thoracic and shoulder girdle mobility and will stretch the pecs and lats.
 Doing this will allow the SFL student to get into a better setup position for the front squat, back squat, bench press, and the military press.
-Obviously, it will also help the athletes overall health as improved thoracic mobility is very much needed in our society today.
+Obviously, it will also help the athlete’s overall health.
+Improved thoracic mobility is much needed in our society today.

 These four vital components of the kettlebell world are very much needed and wanted by someone who will be training with the barbell.
 Hopefully, I was able to explain the “why” of using these movements.